Paracetamol

 Panadol · Efferalgan · Paracetamol Zentiva

-See pricesFever (>37.5°C axillary or >38°C rectal) is a natural immune response to infection.
-It is not a disease but a symptom - the important thing is to find the cause and reduce fever only when it bothers the patient.
+See pricesFever (>37.5°C axillary or >38°C rectal) is a natural response of the immune system to infection.
+It is not a disease but a symptom — what matters is finding the cause and lowering the fever only when it bothers the patient.

 OTC — no prescription